Rule 3301-69-02 | Excuses from school attendance.

-(1) Pursuant to division (B) of section 3321.04 of the Revised Code, the superintendent of the local school district, may excuse a child over fourteen years of age from attendance for a future limited period for the purpose of performing necessary work directly and exclusively for the child's parents or legal guardians.
+(1) Pursuant to division (B) of section 3321.04 of the Revised Code, the superintendent of the local school district may excuse a child over fourteen years of age from attendance for a future limited period for the purpose of performing necessary work directly and exclusively for the child's parents or legal guardians or custodians.

 (2) Acceptable reasons for an excuse from future attendance may include the following:

-(a) The existence of an emergency condition at home such as absence, illness or death of the parent or guardian of the child;
+(a) The existence of an emergency condition at home such as absence, illness or death of the parent, legal guardian, or custodian of the child;

-(b) Farm work of the parent or guardian during a time of the year in which the amount of farm work to be performed may be regarded as properly exceptional; or
+(b) Farm work of the parent, legal guardian, or custodian during a time of the year in which the amount of farm work to be performed may be regarded as properly exceptional; or

-(c) Inability of the parent or guardian to employ help in the family business.
+(c) Inability of the parent, legal guardian, or custodian to employ help in the family business.
 The determination of inability shall be made by the superintendent.

 (3) Except for cases in which an excuse has already been approved by the superintendent, a child may not be granted the excuse described in paragraph (A)(1) of this rule if the child has not been in regular attendance at school during the current school year.

 (4) Except for emergency situations in which there is insufficient time for a child to apply for an excuse from future attendance from school and for such a permit to be granted, no permit shall be issued for the excuse of a child from future attendance at school until proof is established to the satisfaction of the superintendent of the need for such absence.
-In cases of emergency, the student shall seek a permit as soon as possible.
+In cases of emergency, the parent, legal guardian, or custodian, as defined in section 2151.011 of the Revised Code, shall seek a permit as soon as possible.

-(7) The written request for the absence of a child for a future limited period of time and the reasons for such absence, as stated by the parent or guardian over his/her signature, shall be filed by the parent or guardian with the superintendent in the district from which the child is seeking to obtain an excuse from school.
-Requests for absence may be filed with the superintendent by the principal or teacher of the school or schools under the administration of such superintendent when requested by the parent or guardian.
+(7) The written request for the absence of a child for a future limited period of time and the reasons for such absence, as stated by the parent, legal guardian or custodian over his/her signature, shall be filed by the parent, legal guardian or custodian with the superintendent in the district from which the child is seeking to obtain an excuse from school.
+Requests for absence may be filed with the superintendent by the principal or teacher of the school or schools under the administration of such superintendent when requested by the parent, legal guardian or custodian.
 A copy of the excuse shall be sent to the person in charge of the child.

 (8) The absence from school shall apply to only those hours specified by the superintendent.
 Such absence can begin only after the permit is granted in writing by the superintendent except in emergency situations in which there is insufficient time for a child to apply for an excuse from future attendance from school and for such a permit to be granted.
-In cases of emergency, the student shall seek a permit as quickly as possible.
+In cases of emergency, the parent, legal guardian, or custodian shall seek a permit as quickly as possible.

-(9) Notwithstanding paragraphs (A)(5) and (A)(6) of this rule, at the discretion of the superintendent, a student may be excused for a longer period of time than sixty school hours if a child's parent or guardian has recently died or become totally or partially incapacitated and there is no older brother or sister living in the home who is out of school.
-In such cases, the superintendent may request a certificate of a physician attesting to the physical condition of the parent or guardian.
+(9) Notwithstanding paragraphs (A)(5) and (A)(6) of this rule, at the discretion of the superintendent, a child may be excused for a longer period of time than sixty school hours if a child's parent, legal guardian, or custodian has recently died or become totally or partially incapacitated and there is no older brother or sister living in the home who is out of school.
+In such cases, the superintendent may request a certificate of a physician attesting to the physical condition of the parent, legal guardian, or custodian.

 (B) In this paragraph are additional conditions governing the issuance of excuses for absence from school:

-(1) The parent or guardian must provide an explanation for the absence, which shall be recorded by the approving authority of the school and shall include the date and time of the absence.
-Emancipated youth and married children under the age of eighteen may provide the explanation for their absence from school to the approving authority;.
+(1) The parent, legal guardian, or custodian must provide an explanation for the absence, which shall be recorded by the approving authority of the school and shall include the date and time of the absence according to local policy.
+Emancipated youth and married children under the age of eighteen may provide the explanation for their absence from school to the approving authority;

 (2) An excuse for absence from school may be approved on the basis of one or more of the following conditions: